 At 553 feet high, the Lookout provides stunning views of the downtown core, False Creek, Burrard Inlet, and the north shore mountains.
 Informational plaques provide incite into the surrounding buildings and their history.

-Similar to the CN Tower in Toronto and the Space Needle in Seattle, you’ll enjoy a romantic dinner with the added ambiance of an evening landscape.
+Similar to the CN Tower in Toronto and the Space Needle in Seattle, it’s revolving restaurant offers a romantic dining venue.

 Vancouver’s a city where you can spend a week or two and not see it all.
 While you will only have two days in Vancouver, by visiting its popular attractions, this west coast city will entice you to return.